icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 }
 ```

+At this point, since the payload data has successfully been submitted and accepted by Song, it is now referred to as a Song analysis.
+The newly created analysis will be state `UNPUBLISHED`.

 ### 3. Generate a manifest file

 Use the returned `analysis_id` from step 2 to generate a manifest for file upload using the song-client `manifest` command.
 This manifest will be used with the score-client in the next step.